Ultimate Greek Food Guide: Traditional Dishes to Try in Greece

 Marathopites – Fennel pie

-A speciality of Crete is a simple pie filled with fennel, onions and seasonal wild greens (horta) in a fragrant mix of herbs, stuffed in pastry dough and then fried in olive oil until golden.
+A specialty of Crete this is a simple pie filled with fennel, onions and seasonal wild greens (horta) in a fragrant mix of herbs, stuffed in pastry dough and then fried in olive oil until golden.

 Kolokithakia avgolemono – Stuffed summer squash